Great & Little Langdale Circular Walk

-Great & Little Langdale Circular Walk Route Map and GPX Download
+Great & Little Langdale Circular Walk Ordnance Survey Map and GPX File Download

 There are few valleys in the Lake District that offer easy walking as scenic as Great Langdale, and its compact sibling; Little Langdale.
 This circular walk brings in the best lower level walking offered by both Great and Little Langdales.
 One feature of this walk is the visibility of the Langdale Pikes, which seem to be visible for almost all of the walk.

-You can start this route at any point on the circular, with this walk starting from Elterwater, staying low along the bottom of Great Langdale as far as New Dungeon Ghyll Hotel.
-The route continues on to the Old Dungeon Ghyll Hotel before crossing Langdale and climbing up to Blea Tarn.
+You can start this route at any point on the circular, with this walk starting from National Trust Stickle Ghyll car park by the New Dungeon Ghyll hotel but could easily be started from Elterwater or Little Langdale.
+The walk keeps low along the bottom of Great Langdale as far as New Dungeon Ghyll Hotel and the Old Dungeon Ghyll Hotel before crossing Langdale and climbing up to Blea Tarn.
 It’s over to Little Langdale, past the tarn of Little Langdale Tarn and over Slater Bridge before the final leg over the shoulder of Lingmoor Fell.

 Great Langdale and Little Langdale Circular Route